darHH/tp/docs/UserGuide.md

 ![Deleting a Sport globally](images/deletesport_global_command.png)

-> ⚠️ **Warning**: Removing a sport from the global list means it can no longer be assigned to contacts.
+> ⚠️ **Warning**: Removing a sport from the global list means it can no longer be assigned to a contact.

-#### Adding a Sport
+#### Add Sport to Contact

-Record which sports your friends play to make planning activities easier.
+Record which sports your contacts play to make planning activities easier.

 **Format**:
 ```